Winning Short Story 2024

 Jane laughed, then pushed herself forward.
 Her body slid over the slick algae as swiftly as the water itself, a euphoric yelp escaping her before she plunged into the waterhole.

-The miner bird is back.
+The myrna bird is back.
 It regards Jane from the top of the fence as if it knows something.

 ‘You don’t know me,’ she tells it and the bird flies away.